-If you are easily able to demonstrate that there is mold growing in your rental property, there may not even be any need for a mold inspection.
+If you can easily demonstrate that mold is growing in your rental property, there may not even be any need for a mold inspection.
 If your landlord disputes the presence of mold in your rental, however, you may be required to pay for an inspection yourself.

-As with most other circumstances to do with the upkeep of your rental property, the landlord is responsible to pay for removing mold and also for reimbursing you for any additional costs you may have incurred.
+As with most other circumstances to do with the upkeep of your rental property, the landlord is responsible for paying for removing mold and also for reimbursing you for any additional costs you may have incurred.
 If these additional costs include a mold inspection that has proven the presence of mold, then your landlord is legally obligated to repay you.

-If you find yourself in an ongoing dialogue with your landlord about any mold that might be growing in your rental property, one of the most important things to do is keep a written record.
-This is especially crucial if you think that you may end up in a dispute with your landlord, or if you are required to pay any out of pocket expenses.
+If you are in an ongoing dialogue with your landlord about any mold growing in your rental property, keeping a written record is one of the most important things to do.
+This is especially crucial if you think you may end up in a dispute with your landlord or are required to pay any out-of-pocket expenses.